Rio Grande Gorge Bridge

 Tuzigoot National Monument

-Tuzigoot National Monument - View of the pueblo ruins
+Tuzigoot National Monument - View of the pueblo

 Continuing the Arizona cultural tour around the Coconino National Forest area, my next stop is at Tuzigoot National Monument in Clarkdale.
 It’s a relatively small National Monument geographically but still worth a visit if history and archaeology interest you.
 For this location escpecially it is crucial to see the visitor center.
 There are many artifacts … Read more